ying2829/Kaggle-CaseSturdy/Business Project/Airline/READ.md

 * __Analysis__

 From a geographical perspective, the campaign appeared some signficant success in some province.
-For example,
+For example, In Newfoundland, it shows 209.02% growth.
+Or, in  However, it also revealed the gap in some province.
+In Price Edward Island,

 * __By Gender__
 ```bigquery